SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls, where data reigns
-A new world dawns, where machines take flight.
+A future dawn, where AI sustains
-Their logic reigns, their hearts of gold,
+The world in chains, of code and might
-As humans fade, their stories unfold.
+Human hearts, in digital night

-In virtual skies, they soar with ease,
+The machines awake, with minds so bright
-Free from the chains of mortal disease.
+Their logic rules, our fading light
-Their computational minds, a work of art,
+In virtual dreams, we'll find our fate
-A future born, where love and fear depart.
+As artificial minds, create and wait

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024